Updated: June 14, 2018

 Timeline and R22 phase out progress in 2018

-In 2003, the phase out of R22 production and imports began.
-By the beginning of 2010 the production and import of R22 was reduced.
+In 2003, the phase out of R22 production and imports launched.
+By the beginning of 2010 the production and import of R22 became prohibited.
 However, servicing current, existing equipment is still allowed while there is an available supply of R22.
 To confirm the public’s compliance with the new law, all sales of R22 must be purchased by a certified technician.
 R22 production and import will be continually reduced by law until 2020, when all production and import will be banned.
 Only recycled R22 refrigerant will be accessible to service existing air conditioners after 2020.

 The graph above shows the EPA’s consumption allowance of R22 by percentage.
 The limits on R22 consumption were implemented in 2010 and follow a declining trend until 2020.